Robert-W/react-prerender/README.md

 });
 ```

-Here is another example for the same project that leverages a bulid profile instead of providing a baseUrl and paths object.
+Here is another example for the same project that leverages a build profile instead of providing a baseUrl and paths object.
 ```javascript
 var amdDir = path.join(__dirname, '../samples/amd');
 var target = path.join(amdDir, 'index.html');